syncfusion-content/blazor-docs/blazor/stock-chart/trend-lines.md

 # Trendlines in Blazor Stock Chart Component

 Trendlines are used to show the direction and speed of price.
 Stock Chart supports 6 types of trendlines namely `Linear`, `Exponential`, `Logarithmic`, `Polynomial`, `Power`, `Moving Average`.
-By using trendline dropdown button you can add or remove the required trendline type.
+By using trendline dropdown button, the required trendline type can be added or removed.

 ## Linear